Rosa Raisa: World premieres: Turandot and Asteria

-New Chicago Opera House: first broadcasts
+New Chicago Opera House: First broadcasts

 On 4 November 1929, Raisa was awarded the honor of opening the new Chicago Civic Opera House in a performance of Aida (broadcast throughout the USA) with a stellar cast personally selected by Civic Opera president Samuel Insull, the Chicago industrialist who later ran foul of the law.
 Raisa and Rimini invested their considerable earnings in Insull securities (actually a ponzi scheme) and eventually lost their fortune, on paper estimated in the range of a million dollars.

 Most people in the United States believe that high quality opera broadcasts started with the Metropolitan Opera in 1931.
 The Chicago Opera was broadcasting nationally since 1927, every week for one hour; Mary Garden, Claudia Muzio, Frida Leider, Raisa, Tito Schipa, Eva Turner, Alexander Kipnis and Vanni-Marcoux are some of the headliners who were heard on the radio across America.
 It is doubtful that any of these transmissions have been preserved.

 1933: Last performances on stage

 1933 is the last year that Raisa performed a reasonably full schedule.
-Since January 1931 when she left the stage to prepare for the arrival of her daughter, having had six unsuccessful pregnancies, many things happened: the demise of the Chicago Opera, the world-wide deteriorating economic situation and a general contraction of operatic activity in the United States.
-But Raisa sang a run of Tosca in Genoa, created Manuela in Zandonai's one-act opera "Una Partita" at La Scala, sang Alice Ford in Falstaff with Rimini at the first Florence May Festival (Maggio Musicale Fiorentino), Tosca in the presence of Queen Mary at Covent Garden, recorded four verismo arias for Voce del Padrone in Milan, and sang five performances of Gli Ugonotti at the Arena in Verona with Giacomo Lauri-Volpi and a stellar cast.
-She can be seen, but not heard, in an edited version of the Act IV Love Duet with Lauri-Volpi who is thrilling as Raoul.
+Since January 1931 when she left the stage to prepare for the birth of her daughter, having had six unsuccessful pregnancies, many things happened: the demise of the Chicago Opera, the world-wide deteriorating economic situation and a general contraction of operatic activity in the United States.
+But Raisa sang a run of Tosca in Genoa, created Manuela in Zandonai's one-act opera Una partita at La Scala, sang Alice Ford in Falstaff with Rimini at the first Maggio Musicale Fiorentino, Tosca in the presence of Queen Mary at Covent Garden.
+She recorded four verismo arias for La voce del padrone in Milan, and sang five performances of Gli Ugonotti at the Arena in Verona with Giacomo Lauri-Volpi and a stellar cast.
+She can be seen, but not heard, in an edited version of the act 4 love duet with Lauri-Volpi as Raoul.